 Calamus Journal: A monthly publication of poetry and visual art.
 The journal is named after the “Calamus” poems, a group of male-male love poems from Walt Whitman’s collection Leaves of Grass.
 We seek work that stuns with what it has to say as well as how it says it.
 We like treatises on identity, mixtures of the literary and scientific, and form as function.
 We have zero tolerance for xenophobia or bigotry of any sort.
 For more information about who we are and what we’re all about, check out our interview with Jim Harrington of the “Six Questions for…” project.

 Echo Literary Magazine: Submit work via Microsoft Word as an attachment including the cover letter.
-All submissions must be emailed no later than Aug.
-28th to email@example.com.
+All submissions must be emailed no later than the 28th of each month to firstname.lastname@example.org.
 If your story is accepted or rejected you will receive an email.
-Deadlines for stories: 28th of each month ALL RIGHTS: The right to own your work.
+Deadlines for stories: 28th of each month.
+ALL RIGHTS: The right to own your work.
 You are free to reprint your material or to sell it elsewhere after publication.